Best time to visit Malaysia

 • Gawai Dayak (June) Sarawak’s people, especially the Iban and Bidayuh celebrate the end of rice harvesting with extravagant longhouse feasts.
 Aim to be in a longhouse on the Rejang or Batang Ai rivers, or around Bau.

-• Feast of St Peter (June 24) Melaka’s Eurasian community decorate their boats to honour the patron saint of fishermen.
+• Feast of St Peter (June 24) Melaka’s Eurasian community decorate their boats to honor the patron saint of fishermen.

 • Dragon Boat Festival (June/July) Rowing boats, bearing a dragon’s head and tail, race in Penang, Melaka and Kota Kinabalu, to commemorate a Chinese scholar who drowned himself in protest against political corruption.